Understanding Real Estate Taxes in the Okanagan

 By Mark Drelich – Real Estate Agent, Engel & Völkers Okanagan

 If you’re buying or selling a home in Kelowna or anywhere in the Okanagan, it’s important to understand the various taxes that may apply to your property.
 From federal flipping rules to GST on new builds, here’s a breakdown of what you should be aware of including a few lesser-known taxes that could impact your bottom line.
+Having a clear tax strategy is a critical component when navigating the fast moving Kelowna Real Estate landscape.

-Property Transfer Tax (PTT)
+1. Property Transfer Tax (PTT)

 This provincial tax is paid when property ownership changes hands in B.C. and is based on the property’s fair market value: